-Out of the 27,000 Hotline contacts received annually, the Hotline refers approximately 2,000 of the most serious Hotline complaints to OIG reviewers for consideration.
-These referrals resulted in approximately 480 internal OIG cases in FY 2012.
+Out of the 38,098 Hotline contacts received in FY 2015, the Hotline referred the most serious Hotline complaints to OIG reviewers for consideration.
+These referrals resulted in approximately 200 internal OIG cases in FY 2015.
 Most Hotline cases reviewed by the OIG are based on allegations of criminal wrongdoing likely to result in prosecution.
-The second largest group of cases reviewed by the OIG are based on patient safety and systemic healthcare issues.
+The second largest group of cases reviewed by the OIG is based on administrative compliance and conduct issues.
 The results of the latest OIG Hotline work are included in the OIG's Semiannual Reports to Congress: www.va.gov/oig/publications/semiannual-reports.asp

-A Pie Chart Representing the percentage of Hotline cases reviewed by VA Management:
+A Pie Chart Representing the percentage of Hotline cases reviewed by VA Management in FY 2015:

 Hotline Cases Reviewed by VA Management

-In addition to Hotline cases completed by OIG reviewers, another 740 cases were referred in FY 2012 to VA management for review and response to the Hotline.
-VHA reviewed 60 percent of external Hotline cases, and VBA reviewed 33 percent.
+In addition to Hotline cases completed by OIG reviewers, another 1,764 cases were referred in FY 2015 to VA management for review and response to the Hotline.
+VHA reviewed 84 percent of external Hotline cases, and VBA reviewed 13 percent.
 The OIG evaluated the adequacy of these VA reviews prior to case closure.
-VA reviewers substantiated 40 percent of Hotline cases closed in FY 2012.
-Closed Hotline cases reviewed by VA produced a total of 579 administrative and corrective actions and $6.5 million in monetary benefits in FY 2012.
-The Hotline directs complaints not resulting in cases back to VA management either directly or by providing the complainant the location of a VA organization to address their concerns.
+VA reviewers substantiated 39 percent of Hotline cases closed in FY 2015.
+Closed Hotline cases reviewed by VA produced a total of 622 administrative and corrective actions and $4.1 million in monetary benefits in FY 2015.

-The following are examples of recent Hotline cases substantiated as a result of external reviews:
+The following are examples of recent Hotline cases substantiated as a result of management reviews: